appsinprogress/penmark/README.md

 Here is how to import these 3 components:
 1. Login Component:
    1. Add a hidden page of your blog (for instance, `/login`).
-This is intended to be only used by the editor of the blog, not readers of the blog, but anybody accessing this page will see the login buttons.
+This is intended to be only used by the editor of the blog, not readers of the blog.
+Anybody accessing this page will see the login buttons.
    2. Add the following script to the body:
         ```html
         <script type="module" src="https://cdn.jsdelivr.net/npm/edit-blog-from-site@0.0.9/dist/LoginClient.js"></script>